Payday Loan in Massachusetts: Are They Legal and How Do They Work?

 For example, Instacash® is not a loan but a no-interest cash advance on your future direct deposit.
 Instacash can help you access up to $500 of your next paycheck with no credit check.

-Many federal credit unions offer these small loans to help people avoid payday lenders.
-They have a 28% interest cap and give you up to six months to settle the balance.
+Many federal credit unions offer Payday Alternative Loans (PALs) to help people avoid payday lenders.
+They have a 28% interest cap and give you up to 12 months to settle the balance.

 This is often the cheapest option because there’s usually no interest.
 Just make sure to write down a plan so everyone agrees when the money will be returned.